ankitkr238/wids/README.md

 ##  Report

-The detailed methodology, physics background, and mid-term results are documented in:
+The detailed methodology, physics background, and  results are documented in:

 ```
-mid_project_report.pdf
+Predicting Physics Observables at the LHC using Machine Learning on Advanced Collider Data.pdf
 ```